 Timberline Falls Trail is a 9.7 mile moderately trafficked loop trail located near Estes Park, Colorado that features a lake and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until October.
+The trail is primarily used for hiking, walking, nature trips, and birding and is best used from March until October.

 Amazing! got to the parking lot at 530am... it was half way full.
 AMAZING hike! watch out for extreme weather changes

 Fantastic half-day hike in Rocky Mt.
 National Park.
 Start early, saw hundreds (not exaggerated) of people heading up as I was heading down.
 I included Emerald Lake Trail and hit that one first, than Lake Haiyaha , The Loch, Lake of Glass, and the last was Sky Pond.
 Lots of wildlife and people on this one, it is a stunna.

 First 3/4 of this trail was easy but once you get close to Timberline falls it gets difficult.
 This was by far the most scenic beautiful trails I've been on!
 Make sure you go past the calls to sky pond too!